Medical Collections Under HIPAA

 3) Conduct HIPAA training for your workforce.
 If you have PHI (including Patient Financial and Billing information), all staff need to be familiar with key areas of HIPAA, including who is covered, what information is protected use and disclosures of PHI, and individual rights provided in the HIPAA Privacy Rule.
 Work with your organization’s privacy or compliance officer to create a working team to address the requirement.

-It’s easier and less costly to prevent HIPAA violations than to clean up the damage from them.
+It’s easier and less costly to prevent medical collections violations of HIPAA than to clean up their damage.
 It’s also imperative we all do our part to protect patients.

 About the Author

-Nicole is the VP of Client Services and delivery for Nordis Technologies and brings to her role over 30 years in Healthcare and Technology.
+Nicole is the COO for Nordis Technologies and brings to her role over 30 years in Healthcare and Technology.
 In her career she has been at the forefront of HIPAA Compliance since its inception and has participated on many industry panels, boards and executive teams to drive awareness, and build the industry framework for the protection of PHI.